 We are used to seeing this passage mentioned often when presenting the gospel or on other occasions.
 When we first hear it, we have the impression that all is fine, and we even like hearing about the good plans, future, and hope the Lord has for us, but the other side in which we need to see this scripture is the context in which it was said.
 We need to know that God told this through His prophet Jeremiah to His nation when they were just carried away captive to Babylon.
 They didn’t receive this message when everything was going fine.
 No. They had made mistakes in their past and sinned, and now there was God’s correction and judgment upon them, taking them to Babylon.
 Still, God tells them that this is for something good.
 With this promise, He was letting them know that the correction they received was for a good purpose.
 He indeed kept His promises and brought them back to their land, but it is not a matter of this only.
 It is a matter that all the trials and chastisements people might be going through are for their good if they are those who love God and are called according to His purpose (Romans 8:28).
 This is something that only believers benefit from.
 Sometimes, we are used to thinking that all will always be fine and that we will always be blessed.
 It is true, but God’s idea of what is fine for us often differs from ours.
 Or better said, the ways He uses to get us to the stage of being fine and blessed are not what we imagine.
 We just want to get to that stage.
 This shows that when we receive chastisement, we need to be sure and confident that it is for something good.

 Sometimes, God uses people to treat and chastise our lives, which, as we said, is for good.
 If we know this and maybe understand that it happens for a purpose, we will not fight those people as we might think of doing, but we will see what God wants to teach us through that situation.
 God will not send people like the king of Babylonia to deport us to another country, but it might use situations in which we might be having difficulties with some people.
 These people, in general, will not be believers, but still, if we act in the right way in those situations, they might see the glory of God, the same as it happened to King Nebuchadnezzar (Daniel 3:28, 29, Daniel 4:34-37).
 This is what I saw happening in my life at times when God wanted to correct me.
 There were moments when I suddenly found myself in a difficult situation with certain people and having discussions with them.
 With time, I realized this mostly happened whenever I failed God in a certain aspect or sinned.
-Then, I perceived that what I was living was coming from God.
-That made me not fight those people but see the situation from a different perspective, knowing that it was a correction from the Lord for my wrongdoings or attitudes.
+Then, I perceived that the trial I was going through was coming from God, or better said – was allowed by God.
+That made me not fight those people but meditate on and examine the situation from a different perspective, knowing that it was a correction from the Lord for my wrongdoings or attitudes.
 We need to know that the ultimate example we get from Jesus.
 He was completely just, never sinned, and still endured “hostility from sinners.”
 That was also a way to suffer unjustly for what he hadn't done, and still, He showed an example.
 This part of the scripture comes in Hebrews 12:3.

 “For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls.”
 (Hebrews 12:3)